aaronrai24/DollarDiscordBot/markdown/patch_notes.md

 ### Fixes and Enhancements

 - Fixed an issue where user ids were not being stored in the database when adding a user to the database from `/updateuserinfo`
+- Fixed an issue where `/help` view was still being displayed after a button was clicked, now the help view will be removed after a button is clicked
+- Added Context Menu Commands to `/help` command
 - Added user prefered timezone to the database, now when updating user info, you can set your timezone and any time based commands/info will be displayed in your timezone
+- Temporarily removed game commands, they will be re-released in a future update once APIs are available to get game information